DIAGNijmegen/StreamingCNN/README.md

 # StreamingSGD
 This repository is an example implementation of Streaming SGD as published here: https://openreview.net/forum?id=HJ7lIcjoM

+**Abstract**
+To train deep convolutional neural networks, the input data and the intermediate activations need to be kept in memory to calculate the gradient descent step.
+Given the limited memory available in the current generation accelerator cards, this limits the maximum dimensions of the input data.
+We demonstrate a method to train convolutional neural networks holding only parts of the image in memory while giving equivalent results.

 ### See [notebook](https://github.com/DIAGNijmegen/StreamingSGD/blob/master/SSGD%20example.ipynb) for example usage

 # Requirements